simeononsecurity/simeononsecurity.ch/content/articles/how-do-i-learn-linux/index.en.md

 - `ps`: Displays information about running processes.
 For example, if you want to see a list of all the processes running on your system, you would type `ps`.
 - `ifconfig`: Displays network configuration information.
 For example, if you want to see the IP address of your network interface, you would type `ifconfig`.

 These are just a few of the many Linux commands you can use.
 To learn more, you can consult online resources, such as the Linux man pages or other Linux documentation.
-Additionally, many Linux distributions come with a built-in help system, which you can access by typing `man <command>` to get more information about a specific command.
+Also, many Linux distributions come with a built-in help system, which you can access by typing `man <command>` to get more information about a specific command.

 ## Learning Debian-Based Linux

 Debian is a popular distribution of Linux that is known for its stability, security, and large community of users.
-If you're new to Linux, we recommend starting with Debian or Ubuntu, as they are both based on Debian and have a similar structure and package management system.
+If you're new to Linux, we recommend starting with Debian or Ubuntu, as they're both based on Debian and have a similar structure and package management system.

 Here are some resources you can use to learn Debian-based Linux: